-Therefore, the success of any self-service BI project depends on the execution of end-to-end BI governance that must be carried out seamlessly and unobtrusively.
-Otherwise, business intelligence will be dismissed as yet another approach to optimization that only cutters the workflow, and the reign of the data dictatorship will live on.
+The success of any self-service BI project depends on the execution of end-to-end BI governance that must be carried out seamlessly and unobtrusively.
+Otherwise, BI will be dismissed as yet another approach to optimization that only cutters the workflow, and the reign of the data dictatorship will live on.

 We’ve written about the importance of sandbox analytics as a BI best practice for data governance, but here, I’d like to talk about the overall BI governance.
 That is, the all-encompassing quality assurance of not just data, but the entire system.
 This includes monitoring the usage patterns of all BI applications and taking any necessary corrective actions such as eliminating duplicates and identifying candidate applications to promote to the final production environment.

 There are two BI governance best practices that should be a part of every company’s BI routine:

 At TARGIT, we see BI governance best practices in the context of the following closed loop BI lifecycle to ensure consistency and quality: